The search for the best strollers of 2017

 It is important to wait on running with baby in a jogging stroller until he or she is a minimum of 8 to 12 months of age.

 The Britax B-Agile 3 is a lightweight, easy to fold, inexpensive stroller we'd recommend to a friend, especially those on a budget.
-The B-Agile 3 is a great go-to stroller for almost any adventure that doesn't include running or off-road terrain.
-Not only did this stroller earn multiple awards including Best Value in our Best Baby Stroller Review and the Best Stroller and Car Seat Combo Review, but it also won Top Pick in our Best Umbrella Stroller Review thanks to its lighter weight and smaller fold.
-This stroller is easy to use, is nice quality, and works well with a variety of infant car seats including the Britax B-Safe 35 that easily clicks in place with included adapters.
+The B-Agile 3 is a great go-to product for almost any adventure that doesn't include running or off-road terrain.
+Not only did the B-Agile 3 earn multiple awards including Best Value in our Full Size Stroller Review and our Stroller and Car Seat Combo Review, but it also won Top Pick in our Umbrella Stroller Review thanks to its lighter weight and smaller fold.
+It is easy to use, is nice quality, and works well with a variety of infant car seats including the Britax B-Safe 35 that easily clicks in place with included adapters.
 With a seat made for napping, large storage, and giant canopy, the B-Agile 3 offers great comfort and convenience features at an awesome value compared to the competition.

 Simple, compact fold